eclipse-kura/kura/_posts/config/2017-05-05-network-configuration.md

 The **DHCP & NAT** tab contains the following configuration parameters:

 - **Router Mode**
-  - DHCP and NAT - indicate that both DHCP server and NAT are enabled.
+  - DHCP and NAT - indicates that both DHCP server and NAT are enabled.
   - DHCP Only - indicates that DHCP server is enabled and NAT is disabled.
   - NAT Only - indicates that NAT is enabled and DHCP server is disabled.
   - Off - indicates that both DHCP server and NAT are disabled.